cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 ---
 title: Interior Remodel > 2.
 Consult
-seo_title: 'Get a Consultation for an Interior Remodel in Austin, Texas'
+seo_title: Get an Interior Remodel consultation
-seo_description:
+seo_description: >-
+  Have questions about interior remodel permits or applications?
+Learn how to get a free 20 minutes consultation with the City of Austin.
 step_number: 2
 project_name: interior remodel
 ---